andifunke/packetskip/README.md

 ### Publications

-PacketSkip is described in details in the following two papers:
+PacketSkip is described in detail in the following two papers:

 * **A. Disterhöft, A. Funke, K. Graffi**: *PacketSkip: Skip Graph for Multidimensional Search in Structured Peer-to-Peer Systems*.